markteehan/file-chunk-connectors/README.md

 *Type:* STRING

-##### `empty.poll.wait.ms`
+##### `tasks.max`

-The amount of time to wait if a poll returns an empty list of records.
+Maximum number of tasks to use for this connector.
+This should match the partition count for the topic, and the tasks.max for the Sink connector to optimize parallelism.

-*Importance:* LOW
+*Importance:* HIGH

-*Type:* LONG
+*Type:* INTEGER

-*Default Value:* 500

-*Validator:* [1,...,9223372036854775807]
+*Default:* 1

 ## Sink Connector configuration properties

 ##### `output.dir`

 The directory to write files that have been processed.
 This directory must exist and be writable by the user running Kafka Connect.
+The connector will automatically create subdirectories for builds, chunks, locked and merged.
+The completed files will be in the merged subdriectory.
+The other three subdirectories are self-managed by the connector.

 *Importance:* HIGH